Thomas R. Dunn

 - Memory and Monumentality

-DR. THOMAS R. DUNN is an Assistant Professor of Communication Studies and the Director of the Basic Course at Colorado State University.
+DR. THOMAS R. DUNN is an Associate Professor of Communication Studies and the Director of the Basic Course at Colorado State University.
 He teaches a variety of classes in rhetorical studies, including Rhetoric & Western Thought, Visual Communication, Rhetoric in Social Movements, Evaluating Contemporary Rhetoric, the History of Rhetorical Theory, Rhetorical Criticism, and Speech Communication Pedagogy.
 He earned both his Doctorate in Communication and a Certificate in the Study of Women, Gender, and Sexuality at the University of Pittsburgh ('11).
 Dr. Dunn's research investigates the intersection of GLBT/queer culture, politics, and rhetoric with a focus on public memory and visual rhetoric.
 Recent projects include the publication of his first book, Queerly Remembered: Rhetorics for the Representing the GLBTQ Past, which develops the framework of "queer monumentality" for investigating how LGBT people have used public tellings of their shared pasts to effect political, social, and cultural change.
 His writing appears in venues like the Quarterly Journal of Speech, Communication & Critical/Cultural Studies, Rhetoric & Public Affairs, the Western Journal of Communication, and the Southern Communication Journal, as well as the Denver Post.
-Dr. Dunn is also the 2011 winner of the National Communication Association's Stephen E. Lucas Debut Publication Award, the 2012 Gerald R. Miller Outstanding Doctoral Dissertation Award, and the 2014-2015 Excellence in Teaching Award from CSU's College of Liberal Arts.
+Dr. Dunn is also the winner of several awards, including the 2011 National Communication Association's Stephen E. Lucas Debut Publication Award, the 2012 Gerald R. Miller Outstanding Doctoral Dissertation Award, the 2014-2015 Excellence in Teaching Award from CSU's College of Liberal Arts, and the 2017 New Investigator Award from the Critical/Cultural Studies Division of NCA.

 Ph.D., University of Pittsburgh